We are open and shipping orders.

 A340 Deep Transmission Pan For Toyota and Lexus, "No Dipstick" Design

-Product In Development, PML Part Number 11175
+Project Under Consideration, PML Part Number 11175

 Status: This pan will be similar to our transmission pan for the AW4.
 We are looking into a design that will be deeper than our AW4 pan and work with Toyota valve bodies.
+We are collecting information and determining if there is enough interest to justify the design and development.

 Mailing List: Sign up for our email list to let us know you are interested and receive updates.